 Harper often quoted original poetry in her lectures, and consequently, her reputation as a poet spread as far as her speaking tours.
 Her second volume of poetry, Poems on Miscellaneous Subjects, sold 10,000 copies and was then enlarged and reprinted.
 Harper published several more volumes of poetry and reprinted new editions of her poems many times.
 In the process, she became the most famous Black poet of her time.

 During the next few decades, she began to focus on racial uplift, moral reform, temperance, and women's rights.
 Many of Harper's lectures were to women's clubs and associations, and some of her most popular speeches were on the rights and roles of women in general, and Black women in particular.
 Harper was also active in the temperance movement.
 She lectured widely on the evils of alcohol, directed the Northern United States Temperance Union, and became the first Black woman to be recognized on the Red Letter Calendar of the World Woman's Christian Temperance Union, which honored prominent temperance activists.

-Here again, Harper tailored her activism to reach the African American community.
-She directed what were then called the colored branches of the Philadelphia and Pennsylvania Woman's Christian Temperance Union, and in 1883, became national superintendent of temperance work among African Americans.
+Here again, Harper tailored her activism to reach the Black community.
+She directed what were then called the colored branches of the Philadelphia and Pennsylvania Woman's Christian Temperance Union, and in 1883, became the national superintendent of temperance work among Blacks.